nramenta/bento/README.md

 ### Flash sessions

-Flash sessions are key-value session variables that are available for use only in the very next request and no further.
+Flash sessions are key-value session variables that are available for use only once in a subsequent request and no further.
 Pass two arguments as key and value to set a flash session; pass a single argument as key to get a flash session:

 ```php
 <?php